Charles de Kunffy Dressage Symposium

 - Student price for minors and college students (college students w/ ID): $10 per day

-*Box lunch option is in addition to the program fee.
-Registrants purchasing a box lunch must do so by April 18th.
+*Lunch option is in addition to the program fee.
+Registrants purchasing a lunch must do so by March 25th.

 Rider costs are outlined as follows: